cthoyt/cthoyt.github.io/_posts/2024-06-04-easy-orcid.md

 ORCID column and PubMed column that has been pre-sanitized to only contain local unique identifiers.
 This information is also available through the main records file.

-Some things to deal with:

-1. The field that is labeled to contain a PubMed identifier contains a mix of local unique identifiers, valid Compact URIs (CURIEs), invalid CURIEs, URIs, free text that's totally irrelevant.
-Needs custom processing.
+While the field inside the XML data is supposed to contain local unique identifiers, there was a huge variety of what actually showed up there.
+This included local unique identifiers (i.e., `36402838`), local unique identifiers with junk attached (e.g., `36402838/`), valid Compact URIs (CURIEs), invalid CURIEs, URIs, free text that's totally irrelevant.

-2023 statistics:

-- correct: 3,175,196 (99.85%)
-- needs processing: 2,832 (0.09%)
-- junk: 2,080 (0.07%)

-what was in here? a mashup of:
+Overall, there were 3,175,196 (99.85%) that were valid local unique identifiers, 2,832 (0.09%) that were able to be cleaned up, and 2,080 (0.07%) that were junk and couldn't be salvaged.
+Inside the junk were a few things:

 - DOIs
 - PMC identifiers,
-- a few stray strings that contain a combination of pubmed, PMC,
+- a few stray strings that contain a combination of pubmed, PMC, and DOIs
 - a lot with random text (keywords)
-- some `with full text citations
+- some with full text citations

+Later, other identifier types could be added in here too.

 ## Lexical Indexing

+One of the original goals of processing ORCID in bulk was to ground and disambiguate author lists in publications.
-It includes two pre-built Gilda indexes for named entity recognition (NER) and named entity normalization (NEN).
+Therefore, I made two pre-built Gilda indexes for named entity recognition (NER) and named entity normalization (NEN).
 One contains all records, and the second is filtered to high-quality records.
-The following Python code snipped can be used for grounding:
+The following Python code snippet can be used for grounding:

 ```python
 from gilda import Grounder